What Is An SMSF?

 • Obtain all the necessary registrations from the ATO

-• Set up bank account for the self managed super fund
+• Set up a bank account for the self managed super fund

 • Assist you in establishing a superannuation investment strategy and other requirements for the fund

-• Obtaining your rollover or transfer monies from your existing superannuation funds
+• Obtain your rollover or transfer monies from your existing superannuation funds

-• We give you SMSF training to assist your understanding of your responsibilities
+• Provide SMSF training to assist your understanding of your responsibilities

 Who are the Trustees for a Self Managed Super Fund?

 In most cases, all members of the self managed super fund need to be a permanent resident of Australia and either a trustee or director of the trustee company, so it’s important to make sure all members are eligible to be trustees.
-Generally, anyone aged 18 years or over and not under a legal disability (such as bankrupt, a minor, or with a mental impairment) can be a trustee.
+Generally, anyone aged 18 years or over and not under another legal disability (such as mental impairment) or a disqualified person (such as a bankrupt) can be a trustee.

-Where a trustee company is appointed, all super fund members must be directors of the trustee company.
-Where a member is under a legal disability a member’s legal representative can act as trustee.
+Where a member is under a legal disability a member’s legal representative can act as trustee, or director of the corporate trustee.

 What are the SMSF trustee’s role and responsibilities?

-All the duties for self managed super funds trustees are governed by the Superannuation Industry Supervision (SIS) Act 1993, and include to:
+The duties of a self managed super fund’s trustees are governed by the Superannuation Industry Supervision (SIS) Act 1993, the fund’s trust deed and trust law.
+They include a responsibility to:

-• Act honestly in all matters concerning the self managed super fund
+• act honestly in all matters concerning the fund

-• Appointing an approved SMSF auditor each year
+• appoint an approved SMSF auditor each year

-• Reviewing and updating the self managed super fund’s trust deed and investment strategy
+• review and update the self managed super fund’s trust deed and investment strategy

-What contributions can be included in a SMSF?
+What contributions can be included in an SMSF?

 A superannuation contribution is a payment made to your self managed super fund in the form of money or an asset other than money (called an ‘in specie’ contribution).
-You need to accept superannuation contributions according to the following:
+The trustee needs to accept superannuation contributions according to the following:

 • Your self managed super fund trust deed